hyperledger-labs/orion-server/docs/getting-started/proofs-and-verification/curl/state.md

 ### State proof query

-As it mentioned in BCDB description [here], BCDB maintains separated persisted graph data structure for historical data transitions, so a user can execute query on those historical changes to understand the lineage of each data item.
-For more explanation about **Provenance Queries** and different views they provide on historical data, see [here].
+As it mentioned in Orion description [here], Orion maintains separated persisted graph data structure for historical data transitions, so a user can execute query on those historical changes to understand the lineage of each data item.
+For more explanation about **Provenance Queries** and different views they provide on historical data, see [Provenance queries](../../queries/curl/provenance).

-As complimentary to provenance, BCDB uses Ethereum style Merkle-Particia Trie to provide cryptographically verifiable proofs of all state transitions.
+As complimentary to provenance, Orion uses Ethereum style Merkle-Particia Trie to provide cryptographically verifiable proofs of all state transitions.
 Although it provides only one  single type of proof - that specific key was associated with specific value while specific block was committed to ledger.

 For each block, root of Merkle-Particia Trie stored inside block header - `state_merkel_tree_root_hash` and because tamper-prove nature on ledger, trie root is enough to prove existence of specific value at time block was committed.